TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-applying-registry-policy.md

 # VM boot error: Applying Registry Policy
 <!--issueDescription-->
 We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because of an unknown error that occurred while the OS was applying the registry policy during boot.
-A memory dump analysis will need to be performed to find the root cuase of the issue.
+A memory dump analysis will need to be performed to find the root cause of the issue.
 <!--/issueDescription-->

 Use the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.SerialConsoleLogBladeViewModel.resourceId.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/bootDiagnostics) to see the current state of your VM.
-For this issue, the screenshot would reflect the error code **Appling Registry policy**.
+For this issue, the screenshot would reflect the error code **Applying Registry policy**.
 This may also help you diagnose future issues and determine if a boot error is the cause.<br>

 ## **Recommended Steps**